Handyman Arrested in Murder of Mom Left in Hockey Bag in Queens

 Prior to the murder, her Facebook page had presented a vision of a serene and happy New York existence with a family that included a husband and two sons.

-Police believe he was brought into the home through the back door, and that he ultimately stabbed Gaal 59 times.
+Police believe he was brought into the home through the back door, that the murder weapon came from inside the house, and that he ultimately stabbed Gaal 59 times.
+It was not immediately clear if he had an attorney.

+The suspect appeared to have commented affectionately on Gaal’s Facebook posts over the years, with a post under his name listed under a childhood photo of Gaal with “Hola” and a heart emoji.
+That month, he also commented on a selfie that said, “Tu mirada enamorada,” or Spanish for roughly: “Your loving gaze.”

 “What is there to say,” the friend added.
 “It’s a horrific loss.
 I don’t think anybody deserves what happened to her.”